-Synonyms: IUGR, intrauterine growth retardation, fetal growth restriction, FGR
+Synonyms: IUGR, fetal growth restriction, FGR

-Intrauterine growth restriction (IUGR) is a condition where a baby's growth slows or ceases when in it is in the uterus.
+Intrauterine growth restriction (IUGR) is a condition where a baby's growth slows or ceases when it is in the uterus.

 It is part of a wider group - small for gestational age (SGA) fetuses - which includes fetuses that have failed to achieve their growth potential and fetuses that are constitutionally small.